Ryan Searle (baseball): Chicago Cubs

-In 2011 Searle started out the 2011 season with the Daytona Cubs Bullpen.
-After posting a 1.59 ERA in 16 games, he was promoted to the Cubs AA Affiliate Tennessee Smokies.
-For the Smokies, he had a 5–3 record with a 3.51 ERA in 23 games with 66 strikeouts.
-He finished with a combined 3.03 ERA which lead all Chicago Cubs qualified pitchers.
+In 2011, Searle started out the season pitching out of Daytona's bullpen.
+After posting a 1.59 ERA in 16 games, he was promoted to the Cubs's Double-A affiliate, the Tennessee Smokies.
+For the Smokies, Searle logged a 5–3 record with a 3.51 ERA and 66 strikeouts in 23 games.
+He finished with a combined 3.03 ERA, which lead all Chicago Cubs qualified pitchers.

-In 2012 Searle again spent time in the FSL at the Daytona Cubs, but also split time between the AA Tennessee Smokies and also reaching his career high AAA mark for the first time when he was promoted to the Iowa Cubs.
-He recorded his first and only AAA win on 19 August.
-He finished the season with career best mark of 8 wins, 5 losses and a 3.87 ERA over 90+ innings.
+In 2012 Searle again spent time in the FSL with the Daytona Cubs, but also split time between Double-A Tennessee and also reaching his career/high mark for the first time when he was promoted to the Triple-A Iowa Cubs.
+He recorded his first and only Triple-A win on 19 August.
+Searle finished the season with career best mark of eight wins, five losses and a 3.87 ERA over 90+ innings.